-The Fund is exposed to credit risk.
 The Fund's and the counterparty's respective credit risks are taken into account when determining the fair value of financial assets and liabilities, including derivative financial instruments.
 Transactions are settled or paid on delivery using approved brokers.
 The risk of default is considered limited as delivery of the securities sold is made once the broker has received payment.
 Payment is made on a purchase once the securities have been received by the broker.
 The trade will fail if either party fails to meet its obligations.